MBG Research Associate; REU PI and Coordinator

-2.)
-Pollen Atlas of Midwestern Plants: Shaw Nature Reserve.
+Project 2: Pollen Atlas of Missouri Plants: Shaw Nature Reserve.
 Plant pollen and pollinators are important and often under-appreciated components of natural and agricultural ecosystems.
 All plants produce pollen.
 About 70% of all plants require animal pollinators, including 35% of crops worldwide, yet we know little about pollen and native pollinators of our non-crop species.
-As part of a larger collaborative project on pollination biology, Dr. Bogler is producing an online pollen atlas of Missouri plants, with multiple pollen images, an interactive key to identification, pollen descriptions, and information on pollination biology.
+As part of a larger collaborative project on pollination biology, we are producing an online pollen atlas of Missouri plants, with multiple pollen images, an interactive key to identification, pollen descriptions, and information on pollination biology.
 Currently there is no single source for this information, and many species in Missouri lack even minimal information on pollen or pollinators.
-We are planning to start with one species from each of the 422 genera of flowering plants at Shaw Nature Reserve, and eventually include all 878 genera of vascular plants in Missouri.
-One or two students will learn to collect specimens and pollen samples, prepare voucher specimens for the herbarium, process pollen samples, and image pollen grains using light microscopy and SEM.
-Pollen will be carefully measured and digitally imaged in polar and equatorial views using the Olympus BX40 microscope and JEOL JCM 5000 tabletop SEM in our lab.
-Students will research the literature for information on pollination biology and encouraged to make original field observations on flower visitors and pollination biology.
+We are starting with one species from each of the 422 genera of flowering plants at Shaw Nature Reserve, and eventually plan to include all 878 genera of vascular plants in Missouri.
+The students will collect and identify specimens at SNR, prepare voucher specimens, process pollen samples using acetolysis, and prepare specimens for SEM using the JEOL 5000 tabletop SEM in our lab.
+Students will research the literature for information on pollination biology and possibly make original field observations on flower visitors and pollination biology.
 With guidance, students will prepare pollen descriptions and add their taxa to the interactive key, along with information about pollination biology.
 The results will be incorporated into the online Missouri Pollen Project webpage (prototype).